VRL-Studio/VRL-Studio/README.md

 ### VRL-Studio Help

-The official VRL-Studio bundles conain offline help pages.
+The official VRL-Studio bundles contain offline help pages.
 To include the help in a bundle, use the following option:

     help.location=/path/to/help/